earkevin11/Application-Security-Groups/README.md

 - To make security more tighter, ASGs allow IT admins to easily specific a source and destination when it comes to filtering traffic in the NSGs.

-- Instead of specifying a Source IP address within inbound rules, admins can add Virtual Machines to a Application Security Group.
+- Instead of specifying a Source IP address for hundreds of inbound rules, admins can add Virtual Machines to a Application Security Group.
 - This is useful for companies with 1000s of virtual machines.